krotscheck/go-rds-driver/README.md

 Not everyone has the capital to pay for the VPC resources necessary to access Aurora Serverless directly.
 In the author's case, he likes to keep his personal projects as cheap as possible, and paying for all VPC service gateways, just so he can access an RDBMS, crossed the threshold of affordability.
-If you're looking to run a personal project and don't want to break the bank with "overhead" expenses, this driver's the way to go.
+If you're looking to run a personal project and don't want to break the bank with "overhead" expenses such as VPN service mappings, this driver's the way to go.

 ## Acknowledgments
 This implementation inspired by [what came before](https://github.com/graveyard/rds/tree/birthday).